evandez/neuron-descriptions/README.md

 pip3 install -r requirements.txt
 ```

-To validate that everything works, run the presubmit script, which in turn performs typing checking, linting and unit testing:
+To validate that everything works, run the presubmit script, which in turn performs type checking, linting and unit testing:
 ```bash
 ./presubmit.sh
 ```